(Chapter replaced by Ordinance No. 185870, effective February 22, 2013.)

 b.
 75 percent if no gravity service is available for the first floor and the property must install a pump.

 The adjustment may not exceed the costs associated with the installation of a pump system.
-The ratepayer may appeal this determination to the Director.

 E. Branch charge.
 BES collects a branch charge for providing a branch sewer to the property, but only if the property was not assessed for the branch or its equivalent previously.